 Are Some DE Courses Free?
 If so, what courses are Eligible for Free Tuition & Books?

 Yes.
 In the state of Alabama, some Career Technical courses are free for qualified students (while funds last).
 Follow the steps below to view the listing of eligible technical programs.
 Funds are distributed on a first come-first served basis only.
-Participating students MUST also attend the Bonanza to leverage such funds.
+Participating students MUST also attend the Bonanza to leverage such funds (unless they are returning students).
 See the Course Eligibility Listing under the application steps (below) to determine what CTE programs and courses are covered.
 Any Eligible CTE course that is combined with an English, math or science course during the same term is also covered.
-NO OTHER general education classes are covered under the grant, just college leve3l English, math and science.
+NO OTHER general education classes are covered under the grant, just college level English, math and science.
 NOTE:

-The General Education (college level English, math and/or science) course MUST be listed as part of the CTE Degree Plan.
+The General Education (college level English, math and/or select science) courses MUST be listed as part of the CTE Degree Plan.
 In example, you could combine

 ACR111 (Principles of Refrigeration), which is a CTE course, with ENG101 (English Composition) which is an approved general education course.
 However, you COULD NOT combine it with PSY200 (General Psychology) or SPH107 (Public Speaking) for neither are approved for grant funding--just English, math and science courses are covered under the grant.
+Also, NOTE that Anatomy and Physiology courses are not covered.
 Please note that parents/guardians are expected to pay the tuition, fees and books when a student is enrolled in either one or two general studies classes (not covered on the list).
 NOTE: If a student taking both an academic (general studies) and career technical course drops the career technical course later in the term, he or she will receive a bill from the College for the tuition and books and fees.